Superrehtard/old_diaspora_wiki/Discussions-on-fedora-apache-wiki-page.md

 OK, thanks for spreading some light on this.
 As it stands, with a note it doesn' really work, I guess the page could be left until I or someone else sorts this out.
 Obviously, I'm not the only one which have been trying trhis path, so lets keep this to show where it goes FTM.
 =end

+=leamas

+According to [[Installing on Ubuntu Apache]], we could consider this work if we can befriend  tom@tom.joindiaspora.com .
+This does not work for me.
+However, befriending leamas@pontari.us works, I can see the request on the remote side..

+However it's *not* possible th  other way around: to let leamas@pontari.us befriend leamas@mumin.dnsalias.net (the latter the apache passenger instance).
+This results in a timeout immediately after the webfinger request (which seems to complete OK).
+Part of problem is that  this might be affected by my local machine not blocking port 443, which just times out on connect.
+According to [[Frequently Asked Questions]], this is not acceptable.
+But I have not found a way to actually block the port despite some tries.

+Anyway, according to MSofaer's basic criteria, I guess this is some basic functionality.
+Or?
+=